 Now read the passage on your handout again carefully to yourself.
-God's Word is described in five different ways in verses 7-9.
+God's Word is described in five different ways.

 - Who can tell me what they are?
 Have the children circle the words on their handouts.
 Law, testimony, statutes, commandment, judgments. - Now that we know other names for God's Word, who can tell me what else this passage tells us about God's Word?
-God's Word is described eight ways.
-God's Word is...what?
+There are eight words used to explain God's Word further.
 At this point, you will use the set of Bible Study Mini-Posters you printed.
 Place the heading "God's Word is . . ." on the board.
 As students answer, place each of the appropriate words under that heading.
-Perfect, sure, right, pure, true, righteous, more to be desired than gold, sweeter than honey.

-We see that God's Word can be described in different ways.
+Perfect, sure, right, pure, true, righteous, more to be desired than gold, sweeter than honey. - We see that God's Word can be described in different ways.
 Let's look further and see how God's word changes us.
-Add the "God's Word changes us" poster to the board.

-This passage tells us five things that God's Word does for us.
+Add the "God's Word changes us" poster to the board. - This passage tells us five things that God's Word does for us.
 Read your verses again quietly.
 Who can give me one?
 Have the students answer one at a time and circle the words on their worksheet.
 Converting the soul, making wise the simple, rejoicing the heart, enlightening the eyes, by them your servant is warned.